BrianWhelanDublin/milestone-project-1/README.md

 - Social - Links to social media in the footer section.

-- Booking - A bookin form for users to book their stay.
+- Booking - A booking form for users to book their stay.

 - Informative - Packages section to show the user the packages and prices for their stay.